the-james-burton/the-turbine/README.md

 Will also work with RabbitMQ 3.5.x and maybe lower versions too.
 Development is continuing with RabbitMQ 3.6.x so I advise you to use the same.

 0. Install the [web-stomp](https://www.rabbitmq.com/web-stomp.html) RabbitMQ plugin to enable support for Stomp over Websockets within rabbitMQ.
-You can do this by running the following command:`bin/rabbitmq-plugins enable rabbitmq_web_stomp`
+You can do this by running the following command:`./sbin/rabbitmq-plugins enable rabbitmq_web_stomp`
-0. Configure CORS support in RabbitMQ by running the following command: `./rabbitmqctl set_permissions -p /localhost guest ".*" ".*" ".*"`
+0. Configure CORS support in RabbitMQ by running the following command: `./sbin/rabbitmqctl set_permissions -p /localhost guest ".*" ".*" ".*"`

+#### Optional extra config for SSL (not needed by default)

 0. Copy the [rabbitmq.config](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/rabbit/rabbitmq.config) file and the into a `etc/rabbitmq` directory inside your RabbitMQ install dir (or merge the contents).
 This may need to go somewhere else for you depending on how you installed RabbitMQ - check your RabbitMQ logs as they will tell you where it looked for the `rabbitmq.config` file.
 0. Copy the [certificate.crt](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/security/certificate.key) and [certificate.key](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/security/certificate.key) files and the into the same `etc/rabbitmq` directory.
 You could generate your own certificates instead, if you wanted to.
 Some help is in this [README.md](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/security/README.md) file.
 0. Edit your copy of the `rabbitmq.config` file that you took above and update the properties that reference the certificate.* files so that they are prefixed with the full path to them on your system.